Onychophora: Digestion and excretion

-Reproduction
+Reproductive organs

 Both sexes possess pairs of gonads, opening via a channel called a gonoduct into a common genital opening, the gonopore, which is located on the rear ventral side.
 Both the gonads and the gonoduct are derived from true coelom tissue.

 In females, the two ovaries are joined in the middle and to the horizontal diaphragm.
 The gonoduct appears differently depending on whether the species is live-bearing or egg-laying.
 In live-bearing species, each exit channel divides into a slender oviduct and a roomy "womb", the uterus, in which the embryos develop.
 The single vagina, to which both uteri are connected, runs outward to the gonopore.
 In egg-laying species, whose gonoduct is uniformly constructed, the genital opening lies at the tip of a long egg-laying apparatus, the ovipositor.
 The females of many species also possess a sperm repository called the receptacle seminis, in which sperm cells from males can be stored temporarily or for longer periods.

 Males possess two separate testes, along with the corresponding sperm vesicle (the vesicula seminalis) and exit channel (the vasa efferentia).
 The two vasa efferentia unite to a common sperm duct, the vas deferens, which in turn widens through the ejaculatory channel to open at the gonopore.
 Directly beside or behind this lie two pairs of special glands, which probably serve some auxiliary reproductive function; the rearmost glands are also known as anal glands.
 A penis-like structure has so far been found only in males of the genus Paraperipatus but has not yet been observed in action.

-There are different mating procedures: In some species males deposit their spermatophore directly into the female's genitals opening, while others deposit it on the female's body, where the cuticle will collapse and allowing the sperm cells to migrate into the female.
+There are different mating procedures: in some species males deposit their spermatophore directly into the female's genital opening, while others deposit it on the female's body, where the cuticle will collapse, allowing the sperm cells to migrate into the female.
 There are also Australian species where the male place their spermatophore on top of their head, which is then pressed against the female's genitals.
 In these species the head have elaborate structures like spikes, spines, hollow stylets, pits, and depressions, whose purpose is to either hold the sperm and / or assist in the sperm transfer to the female.
 The males of most species also secrete a pheromone from glands on the underside of the legs to attract females.